USB debug communicator

 The USB Communicator is delivered as silicon IP and provides high-speed communications with any standard debug software (for example Lauterbach or GDB).
-On the SoC side, it interfaces with a wide variety of on-chip debug structures, including JTAG, Nexus, and Arm CoreSight, as well as UltraSoC’s own processor-independent, system-level, non-intrusive debug architecture.
-It includes advanced security features such as challenge/response capability and cryptographic protection.
+On the SoC side, it interfaces with a wide variety of on-chip debug structures, including JTAG, Nexus, and Arm CoreSight, as well as the Tessent processor-independent, system-level, non-intrusive debug architecture.

 The Communicator can be directly connected to a USB PHY interface to enable a dedicated debug channel, or to the optional USB debug hub core, allowing sharing of the USB interface between debug and system traffic.